 10-plus years of commitment

-The new owner might be spending $500 in the first year for accessories such as bedding and toys, and an additional $100 for every year afterwards.5 Unexpected health issues can add to the costs, but could be a manageable expense if you have pet insurance.
+The new owner might be spending $500 in the first year for accessories such as bedding and toys, and an additional $100 for every year afterwards.
+Unexpected health issues can add to the costs, but could be a manageable expense if they have pet insurance.

 Care and attention

-Dogs are social animals that thrive on human companionship.7 A new pet owner should have the patience and time to provide care and attention.
+Dogs are social animals that thrive on human companionship.
+A new pet owner should have the patience and time to provide care and attention.
 Puppies in particular need training, socialisation, and dedicated care.
-Chewing, teething, and toilet training are puppy life stages the owner needs to give hands on care and attention to.8 Households with new dogs will also need to take preventative measures against disease transfers to humans, especially younger children.9
+Chewing, teething, and toilet training are puppy life stages the owner needs to give hands on care and attention to.
+Households with new dogs will also need to take preventative measures against disease transfers to humans, especially younger children.

 Training and socialising